radzserg/rsdi3/README.md

 ![architecture](https://github.com/radzserg/rsdi3/raw/main/docs/RSDI_architecture.jpg "RSDI Architecture")

-An application always has an entry point, whether it is a web application or a CLI application.
-This is the only place where you should configure your dependency injection container.
-The top level components will then have the lower level components injected.
+Every application, whether it's a web app or a command-line tool, starts at an entry point.
+This is where you should set up your dependency injection container.
+Once set up, the top-level parts of your app will automatically get the lower-level parts they need.
+For web servers, the dependency injection container will manage a pre-configured router, which will already include the necessary controllers.

 # How to use

-Let's take a simple web application as an example.
-We will cut into a small part of the application that registers a new user.
-A real application will consist of dozens of components.
-The logic of the components will be much more complicated.
-This is just a demo.
-It's up to you to use classes or factory functions for the demonstration, and we'll use both.
+Let's look at a basic web app that registers new users as an example.
+Keep in mind, a real-world app has many more parts and the logic is usually more complex.
+This is just a quick demo to show you the ropes.

 ### Simple use-case